wemake-services/wemake-python-styleguide/README.md

 ---

-Welcome to the most strict and opinionated python linter ever.
+Welcome to the strictest and most opinionated python linter ever.

 `wemake-python-styleguide` is actually a `flake8` plugin with some other plugins as dependencies.